[Investigation] Blood from stone: What did British PR firm do for Malta?

 The firm declined to give details, citing a gag clause in its Maltese contract.
 The Maltese government also declined.

-But Chelgate's Malta services means Maltese prime minister Joseph Muscat or his Labour Party were paying people to defend his image in EU capitals at the time of the Caruana Galizia murder investigation.
+But Chelgate's Malta job means Maltese prime minister Joseph Muscat or his Labour Party were paying lobbyists to defend his image in EU capitals at the time of the murder investigation.

 And that places the British PR firm in a subplot of the biggest political crisis in the micro-state's modern times.